horazont/aioxmpp/docs/api/index.rst

 .. _api:

-The :mod:`asyncio_xmpp` package
+The :mod:`aioxmpp` package
 ###############################

-.. module:: asyncio_xmpp
+.. module:: aioxmpp

-The API reference provides the documented API of :mod:`asyncio_xmpp`.
+The API reference provides the documented API of :mod:`aioxmpp`.

 .. toctree::
    :maxdepth: 2